-Do you eat gluten free because you have celiac disease or have gluten sensitivity or perhaps you choose to eat gluten free to be healthier?
+Have you noticed how that a gluten-free diet is expensive?
+You may have to eat gluten-free because you have celiac disease or have a gluten sensitivity or perhaps you choose to eat gluten-free to be healthier.

 “It can be twice as expensive to eat gluten-free.
 Our surveys tell us this is the number-one stressor for celiac patients.” says Alice Bast, president of the National Foundation for Celiac Awareness.